 Sailing Our Cobles

 All sailing society members are welcome to sail with us, space and conditions permitting.

-If you want to go sailing please email the Sailing Master at [email protected] as only sailing members can do this for insurance purposes but membership is only £10 a year.
+If you want to go sailing for insurance purposes then you must join as a sailing member for insurance purposes but membership is only £20 a year